lokearm/armchar-swish/Ontology/README.md

 derived for XP based traits, editable for personality traits, and immutable for virtues and flaws.

+## Key Classes

+1. Character (Metadata) - read/write
+2. Character Sheet - read only
+    - with Trait including data inherited from class
+3. Advancement - read/write
+    - with Trait with editable fields

 ## Possession Advancement

 + Alternatives